jdhenke/celestrium/doc/paper.md

 > * compare the each implementation's main and data provider wrt. lines of code
 > * graphs would be good

+## Future Work

+Now that we've seen what Celestrium can do, it is worth detailing it's limitations and ideas for new functionality, the subjects of the next two sections.

+### Celestrium's Current Limitations

+> These are limitations of the current implementations.
+> Reducing these limitationss is an easy way to get at future work.
+> I leave **new** features to @haosharon in the next section.

+### General Future Work

+> See all the issues we've discussed

 ## Conclusion

 > TODO